Vyral/jon-carbutti-recruiting/_posts/2022-05-05-why-our-agents-love-having-a-strong-team-behind-them.md

 {% include excerpt.html %}

 There’s power in having a strong real estate team behind you.
-I’m not talking about buyers and sellers—I’m talking about real estate agents.&nbsp;**The days of being a one-person show are over in this business**, and there is great power in leveraging yourself behind an experienced real estate team to become successful.
+I’m not talking about buyers and sellers—I’m talking about real estate agents. **The days of being a one-person show are over in this business**, and there is great power in leveraging yourself behind an experienced real estate team to become successful.

 Chelsea Beedle knew right off the bat that she wanted to sign with us before walking out the door.
 She felt like family to us, and she knew that she could trust us in return.